| Size matters on a bicycle. Although you can probably ride almost any size

 is likely to lead to complete and sudden loss of control over the bike, and

+often causes a fall resulting in serious injuries.
 Although traditionally handlebar height has been an easily variable dimension,

 it’s no longer so, especially with modern mountain bikes.
 This is due to